 To overschedule your child means to allocate too many activities or events to your child.
-Although, it’s good to schedule your kids for different activities such as house chores, learning a skill, studying their books, running errands, and lots more. but Many parents may not know the harm of overschedule their children.
+Although, it’s good to schedule your kids for different activities such as house chores, learning a skill, studying their books, running errands, and lots more. but Many parents may not know the harm of overscheduling their children.

 When activities are overly done, they always have a negative impact.
-For instance, if your child studies excessively when he supposed to make out time for recreational activity, it might affect his social life.
-Just as the saying goes all work and no play makes Jack a dull boy and all play and no work, makes Jack a dull boy as well.
+For instance, if your child studies excessively when he is supposed to make out time for recreational activity, it might affect his social life.
+Just as the saying goes all work and no play makes Jack a dull boy and all play and no work, make Jack a dull boy as well.

 Sometimes, you as a parent may not be the one overscheduling your kids but the kids have a lot of things to attend to.
 From schoolwork to church programs and others.

 Life as a teen for me was a bit challenging cause I wasn’t social.
 People knew me to be a very serious girl.
 My life was easily predictable.
 If I’m not in school, I will be in church or will be reading after house chores.
 At night I will have to wake up to read at length.
-However, it came to a point I began developing migraines at the left part of my head.
+However, it came to a point I began developing migraines in the left part of my head.
 I was stressed and constantly falling sick.

 I experienced a maximum reduction in my weight.
-It’s was so serious that my younger ones became bigger than I am.
-My dad noticed this and decided to introduce a book to me so I could manage myself and stress.
+It was so serious that my younger ones became bigger than I am.
+My dad noticed this and decided to introduce a book to me so I could manage myself and my stress.
 Yet, I didn’t read it I kept on overworking myself.
-This lingered till my University days like a cycle I wasn’t social. all was the same old triangular kind of life until I met with friends who made me see reasons for creating free time for myself and enjoying the company of friends.
+This lingered till my University days like a cycle I wasn’t social. all was the same old triangular kind of life until I met friends who made me see reasons for creating free time for myself and enjoying the company of friends.